 After the Oklahoma AG issued an opinion stating that the no-surcharge statute was unconstitutional and could not be enforced in Oklahoma, the Cozen O’Connor team sued the State of Kansas in federal court.
 In February 2021 the court ruled that the Kansas law prohibiting credit card surcharges—which had been on the books since 1986—is unconstitutional as applied to CardX’s surcharging model because the statute unjustifiably controlled how prices are communicated to consumers in violation of CardX’s First Amendment right to engage in truthful commercial speech.
 Our team convinced the court to reject the Kansas Attorney General’s argument that the statute furthered a substantial state interest by encouraging businesses to charge lower prices to customers who pay with cash, among other economic benefits.

-With Colorado, Connecticut, and Massachusetts the only states remaining with similar no-surcharge rules on the books, we are continuing to work with CardX to evaluate options to remove regulatory obstacles and help fulfill CardX’s goal of providing a truly national service.
+With Connecticut and Massachusetts the only states remaining with similar no-surcharge rules on the books, we are continuing to work with CardX to evaluate options to remove regulatory obstacles and help fulfill CardX’s goal of providing a truly national service.